stevenzg/websites/README.md

 # websites
-Collection of web sites that web developer should know
+Collection of web sites that web developer should know.
+[Click Me](http://gyf1.com/websites)

 # background
 There are already existed some awesome collections, like [js-the-right-way](http://jstherightway.org/) and so on.